 The Court may not necessarily grant permission as they may not be satisfied that moving away from one parent is in the best interests of the child.

-You can oppose the application to stop the other parent from relocating and tell the court why you think the child should not be relocated.
+You can oppose the application to stop the other parent from relocating and tell the court why you think a relocation order should not be granted.